C0nw0nk/zombiesurvival/README.md

 Should look like this : `srcds.exe -console -game garrysmod +gamemode zombiesurvival +sv_allowcslua 0`

+Merge both the commands above your command line should be similar to this : `srcds.exe -console -game garrysmod +gamemode zombiesurvival +sv_pure 1 +sv_allowcslua 0`

 Disable RCON weak RCON passwords or people guessing / bruteforcing or even dictionary attacking as well as other methods are a key flaw in servers you should disable RCON to not allow anyone to execute server sided commands via their client ingame console.

 Setting the password to empty will disable RCON `rcon_password ""`